dipu843302/Movies_App/README.md

 # Movies_App
-This is movie app .There are multiple movies available here and also you can see rating , release date and story of the movies .
+This is a movie app featuring a diverse selection of films.
+Users can explore multiple movies on the platform and access additional details such as ratings, release dates, and movie summaries.

 ## Screenshots